 |B||Combustible Materials: Very limited contribution to fire||Class 0|

 |E||Combustible Materials: High contribution to fire|

-As above, it is legal to place timber furniture on roof terraces.
+As above, it is legal to place wood-related products on roof terraces.
 Without timber elements, a roof space can appear cold with no natural materials besides small plants.
 However, timber is a combustible material, and it is irresponsible to disregard the risk it presents.
 So is there a way to specific timber furniture and mitigate the fire risk?

 If care is taken at the design stage, it is totally possible to mitigate the fire risk of timber furniture.
 Measures you could take include: